Profile Monitoring via Eigenvector Perturbation: Simulations

+As there are competing methods designed with one predictor in mind, we compare them against the proposed method with a single predictor.
+The smallest lower bound on the observed $ARL_0$ for the EP control chart in Section \ref{ssec:multivariatewin} was 5010603 so the PCA control chart was calibrated to such an $ARL_0$ in addition to $ARL_0$ of 200 and 370.
+We set $T_{\text{timeout}}$ to be 10500, 11500, and 3000 for the EP, PCA, and wavelet control charts, respectively.

+We summarize the results in Table \ref{tbl: compare univariate}.
+Although the PCA control chart was optimal in $ARL_1$ in some scenarios, it often was unable to raise a true alarm.
+The wavelet control chart detected an out-of-control profile in all scenarios, but as $\tau$ increased, the $ARL_1$ greatly increased (e.g., from 3.37 to 446) in six scenarios.
+The wavelet control chart leveraging all previously observed profiles explains the $O(T^2)$ computational complexity at time $T$ (and the reason for omitting calibrating to $ARL_0 = 5010603$) and may also explain the dependence of its $ARL_1$ on $\tau$.
+The EP control chart using the ``quantile trick'' should result in an extremely large $ARL_0$ per the simulation study in Section \ref{ssec:evecwins} and yields respectable FAR and $ARL_1$.
+We claim the EP control chart is preferable to the two alternatives as multiple predictors are allowed, long run lengths are feasible, and achieves good performance.

-\subsection{Investigating the boundaries of "good" performance}
+\subsection{Investigating the boundaries of ``good'' performance}

-We describe the details of the simulation study in section \ref{sssec:setup_quadquad} designed to identify settings where the proposed control chart's performance degrades.
-The simulation results in section \ref{sssec:results_quadquad} show how the eigenvector perturbation control chart loses its good performance under conditions which are either the result of windowing, a consequence of monitoring correlations, or a truly difficult where any nonparametric profile monitoring procedure would struggle.
+Given the promising results thus far, we now investigate settings which are difficult for the EP control chart.
+In Section \ref{ssec:quadquad}, we find combinations of control chart parameters and properties of the IC and OOC profiles which are difficult for the EP control chart.
+The EP control chart loses its good performance under conditions which are the result of windowing, a consequence of monitoring correlations, or truly difficult for any nonparametric profile monitoring procedure.
+We show via simulation robustness to moderate levels of within profile correlated errors, small SNRs, and heavy tailed errors in Section \ref{ssec:othertoughscenarios}.